Skip to content

 });

 If --help isn't present, useCommandLookupHelp() suggests similar commands.
-If nothing matches, raiseError() throws the standard "unknown command" error.
+If nothing matches, raiseError() prints the standard "Unknown command: ..." error and exits the process with code 1.

 Released under the MIT License.